Mastering HubSpot Sales Funnel Stages: Examples & Best Practices

 How does HubSpot help with sales funnels?

-HubSpot CRM lets you easily create and customize sales funnels, giving your team insights to close deals more effectively.
+HubSpot CRM enables you to easily create and customize sales funnels, providing your team with the insights needed to close deals more effectively.

 What is a sales funnel?